pcsmomo/machine-learning-js-stephen/README.md

 # [[1, 1, 0],]
 ```

-- Marginal Probability Distribution: this is what currently happens
+- Sigmoid : Marginal Probability Distribution (this is what currently happens)
   - Considers one possible output case in isolation
-- Conditional Probability Distribution: e.g. rolling a dice
+- Softmax : Conditional Probability Distribution (e.g. rolling a dice)
   - Considers all possible output cases together

 </details>